WCM Alternatives: Credit Event Fund

 (1)As of prospectus dated May 1, 2019.

 (2)Gross Expense ratios for WCM Alternatives: Credit Event Fund Investor Class and Institutional Class as of the May 1, 2019 Prospectus are 6.61% and 6.29%, respectively.
 Total Net Annual Operating Expenses of the Fund’s Investor Class and Institutional Class shares are 2.03% and 1.78% respectively and were applicable to investors.
 The Adviser has contractually agreed to waive its investment advisory fee and to reimburse the Fund for other ordinary operating expenses to the extent necessary to limit ordinary operating expenses (not including brokerage commissions, short dividends, interest expense, taxes, acquired fund fees and expenses or extraordinary expenses) to an amount not to exceed 1.89% and 1.64% and for Investor Class shares and Institutional Class shares respectively.
-The expense limitation is expected to apply until April 30, 2020, except that it may be terminated by the Board of Trustees at any time.
+The expense limitation will apply until April 30, 2020, unless it is terminated by the Board of Trustees at an earlier time.
 Acquired Fund Fees and Expenses and Interest on Reverse Repurchase Agreements are 0.05% and 0.09% respectively.